alextim/astro-lib/packages/astro-webmanifest/README.md

 | :-----: | :------: | :-------------: |
 | `String`|   No     | `\n` |

-Trailing characters for every line in `<head>` to make output more readable.
+Trailing characters for every line into `<head>` to make output more readable.

 This only works when any of the `insertFaviconLinks`, `insertThemeColorMeta`, `insertManifestLink`, `insertAppleTouchLinks` properties is set to `true`.